Home Our Community

 Once you’ve found some favourite flavours, try combining one or two infusions to make various pairings such as raspberry and chocolate, coffee and hazelnut, and strawberry and basil.

 Ready to make some cocktails with your whisky infusions?
 Check out our whisky drinks recipes to get started.
-You can also get inspired by our guide to growing a cocktail herb garden or find out how to pair cheese with whisky.
+You can also get inspired by our guide to hosting a whisky pairing dinner or find out how to pair cheese with whisky.